dji-sdk/Onboard-SDK/README.md

 #### Step2:

-In order to communicate with the N1 Autopilot via the Onboard OPEN protocal, a physical connection between your computer and N1 Autopilot is required with a USB to TTL full-duplex serial cable (SOLD Seperately).
+In order to communicate with the N1 Autopilot via the Onboard OPEN protocol, a physical connection between your computer and N1 Autopilot is required with a USB to TTL full-duplex serial cable (SOLD Seperately).

 >Note:
 *  The serial level of N1 Autopilot should be 3.3 V.